Sorry, you need to enable JavaScript to visit this website.

 As Ben shared his MPN story with The Unseen Journey team, generative artificial intelligence experts turned his words into vivid visual depictions of what it feels like to live with his MPN symptoms.
 With the help of these images, Ben hopes others can truly understand the reality of living with an MPN.

-Ben has learned to keep track of his symptoms by taking careful notes, enabling him to have informed conversations with his healthcare team.
+Ben has learned to keep track of his symptoms by taking careful notes, enabling him to have informed conversations with his health care team.
 Ben also credits his family for helping him advocate for himself and his care.
 He says that his wife, who goes to appointments with him, always reminds him “to share information that I would minimize or otherwise forget about.”

 By working together, Ben and his family have found ways to help him better manage his MPN so he can enjoy spending time with the people he loves.
 Ben now looks forward to summers boating on the lake and helping his brother on the cattle ranch.
 He wants others living with an MPN to understand their diagnosis doesn’t mean they have to watch life pass them by.
 If people are proactive and advocate for their health, they can still grab life by the horns.